kubernetes/website/content/en/blog/_posts/2023-04-13-hpa-container-resource-metric.md

 you can get deeper insight like which part has a problem, where takes time, how many scaling tends to happen at which time on your cluster etc.

-Another minor stuff, we've changed the SuccessfulRescale event's messages so that everyone can whether the events came from the resource metric or the container resource metric. ([ref](https://github.com/kubernetes/kubernetes/pull/116045))
+Another minor stuff, we've changed the SuccessfulRescale event's messages so that everyone can check whether the events came from the resource metric or the container resource metric (See [the related PR](https://github.com/kubernetes/kubernetes/pull/116045)).

 ## Getting involved